drugpl/bbq/bbq-rails/README.md

 At the beginning of your journey with Bbq you can use `rails generate bbq:install`.
 It'll create directory for acceptance test files and give you basic TestUser class for customization.

-There's also `rails generate bbq:test` which creates new test files for you which have Bbq goodies baked (DSL and test actor session pool handling).
+There's also `rails generate bbq:test` which creates new test files for you which have Bbq goodies baked in (DSL and test actor session pool handling).

 ### Rake integration